andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 > By default Rails will generate up to 1,000 prepared statements per connection

-Uses memory.
+The prepared statement cache uses memory.

 ### Connection Pooling Example: PgBouncer

-Default port is `6432` or 1000 higher than default PostgreSQL port `5432`
+Default port is `6432` (a port number that is exactly 1000 higher than the default PostgreSQL port `5432`) :)

-On Mac OS install with `brew install pgbouncer`
+On Mac OS install with: `brew install pgbouncer`

 PgBouncer config: [pgbouncer.ini](https://pgbouncer.github.io/config.html)